 Helps us get over our ex-

-While we get into another relationship soon after a breakup, a new set of people and environment replaces the old set of miseries and helps us get over those painful memories.
+While we get into another relationship soon after a breakup, a new set of people and environment replaces the old set of miseries and helps us get over past or those painful memories.

 A rebound could be a great way of knowing what we actually want and don’t want.
 It could be seen as a hit-and-trial method that people can actually benefit from.